Roger Dean (artist): 1960s

 Among Dean's first successes was his sea urchin chair design which spawned from his research at the Royal College and completed in 1967.
 He filed a patent for it in the following year.
 It has been considered to be a predecessor to the bean bag, whereby the chair compresses and fully adapts to the shape and size of the user.
 The design was completed when Dean was one of the few students picked from the Royal College to design and make objects in famed designer Cherrill Scheer's factory.
-The chair remains one of Cherrill's favourite pieces.
+The chair remains one of Scheer's favourite pieces.
 It is now a part of the permanent collection at the Victoria and Albert Museum.

 In 1968, during his third year at the Royal College, Dean was assigned a project which involved the design of a contemporary landscape seating area of the upstairs disco at Ronnie Scott's Jazz Club in Soho.
-This led to the design of his first album cover, Gun (1968) by rock band Gun, after owner Ronnie Scott asked him to adapt a demonic-themed design that Dean originally made in his sketchbook for his thesis, for the album's cover.
-Dean agreed, and was paid "around £5,000" for his work.
-Dean earned more money from the album's cover than he had done with architecture related work, and realised covers took much less effort.
+This led to the design of his first album cover, Gun (1968) by rock band The Gun, after owner Ronnie Scott and business partner Jimmy Parsons asked him to use a demonic-themed design that Dean originally made in his sketchbook for his thesis, for the album's cover.
+Dean revisited the original design and was paid around £5,000 for his work, which was more than he had earned with architecture, and with much less effort.
 He decided to venture into cover design not purely for the money, but its wider audience and its use "as a propaganda tool [...] showing people what might be and what could be".
-Dean began to pick up work where he could, including covers for various jazz artists for Vertigo Records which he disliked, calling them "austere exercises" and too restrictive for the ideas he wished to convey.
+Dean picked up work where he could, including covers for various jazz artists for Vertigo Records which he disliked, calling them "austere exercises" and too restrictive for the ideas he wished to convey.
 The experience led Dean to establish a commission before starting work he wanted to do, leading to a short period of financial hardship.
-At the same time, he wanted to release a book on architecture but faced rejection from 27 different publishers.
+At the same time he wanted to release a book on architecture, but faced rejection from 27 different publishers.